Tips On Getting Rid Of Mealybugs On Jade Plant

 Both isopropyl and rubbing alcohols can wipe out a mealybug infestation with excellent success rates.
 But it is time-consuming.

-Take an alcohol-soaked cotton swab and lift each leaf to get access to the mealybugs.
+Take an alcohol-soaked cotton swab and lift each leaf to access the mealybugs.
+Two-spotted spider mites, Tetranychus urticae, like to sip on jade juice occasionally.
+These have light-colored bodies with two dark spots.

-You will have to touch every mealybug with the swab for the treatment to be effective.
+You will have to touch every jade mealybugs with the swab for the treatment to be effective.
 But the rubbing alcohol quickly dissolves the protective waxy coating and kills the bug in the process.

 This method works well on a newly infected plant but is primarily useless against a bad infestation.